mezera/mrQ/README.md

 - Though it will decrease the run time, the use of parallel computing is no longer required.
 The code is built to utilize SunGrid, though the default for SunGrid is “off”.
 See <a href=#parallel-computing>Parallel computing</a>.
 - The default for the T1-M0 fit is now the weighted linear least squares method, replacing the nonlinear least squares method in past versions.
 This reduces the run time and is comparable to the nonlinear method in both precision and accuracy.
 See <a href=#T1-fit-non-linear-vs-weighted-least-squares>T1 fit: non-linear vs. weighted least-squares</a> for more information and citation.
 - The B1 fit, which is performed using a one-parameter local regression and whose calculation is faster and more robust.
+- Increased usage of parfor-loops, which decrease runtime through the use of parallel computation.
 - For the M0-PD fit, a a local T1 regularization is used.
 - Changes to the PD-CSF normalization yield more robust results.
 - A nice synthetic T1-weighted image, which is good for segmentation.